Rogomi/Traxion-ProjectLego-TechDoc/android.md

 - **PrivacyPolicyScreen** - Handles the display of privacy policy.
   ##### Composable/ViewModel Methods
-  - `getArticleByType()` - Handles the process for getting the Article data.
+  - `getArticleByType()` - Handles the process for getting the privacy data.

 - **TermsConditionScreen** - Handles the display of terms and conditions
   ##### Composable/ViewModel Methods
-  - `getArticleByType()` - Handles the process for getting the Article data.
+  - `getArticleByType()` - Handles the process for getting the terms data.

 - **MainDashboardScreen** - Handles the display of main dashboard; landing screen after login
   ##### Composable/ViewModel Methods